ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 You can find some examples below:

-Finally, the figures below show a linechart between a completion's Elo rating (not ranking) versus its cosine distance with respect to the chosen text.
+Finally, the figures below show a line chart between a completion's Elo rating (not ranking) versus its cosine distance with respect to the chosen text.

 ### Some tasks have more pronounced lexical differences